vadi2/DHPConnectathon1/input/pagecontent/practitioner-practitionerrole-management.md

 ## uz-core-practitioner profile

-**Note**: Validation is currently disabled on the server, but client applications should follow the profile rules to ensure compatibility and data quality.
+**Note**: Validation is currently disabled on the server but is expected to be enabled for the connectathon.
+Client applications should follow the profile rules to ensure compatibility and data quality.

 ### Required elements